 JRE is coded in Java, computer language that is compatible with a wide variety of computing devices — from smartphones to enterprise servers and high-end computers.
 Since it is Java-based, JRE “it will run on almost any processor, including the processors in many military systems, without requiring costly software or hardware integration,” Donoho said.

-For example, he said, Engility loaded JRE into a processor aboard an Air Force RC-135 Rivet Joint surveillance plane "and within 15 minutes they were getting situational awareness from around the world."
+For example, he said, SAIC loaded JRE into a processor aboard an Air Force RC-135 Rivet Joint surveillance plane "and within 15 minutes they were getting situational awareness from around the world."

 JRE was introduced in 1991, when a handful of installations were sent to the first Persian Gulf War.
-Now there are more than 1,300 systems are fielded by militaries worldwide, Engility says.
+Now there are more than 1,300 systems are fielded by militaries worldwide, SAIC says.